UAAP Season 82: Broadcast notes

-The Season 82 is the last UAAP games and final broadcast by ABS-CBN Sports, a sports division of ABS-CBN Corporation aired on S+A and Liga the UAAP Games and ABS-CBN was TV partner of a 20 years.
+The Season 82 is the last UAAP games and final broadcast by ABS-CBN Sports, a sports division of ABS-CBN Corporation aired on S+A and Liga.
+Between the UAAP Games and ABS-CBN was TV broadcast partner in a past 20 years of 2 decades.

-However, their contract with the network's sports division expired and leaved in jeopardy, due to the issue of legislative franchise renewal and the denial of the franchise, which leads to the sports division's dissolution following their retrenchment on August 31, 2020.
+However, their contract with the network's sports division expired and was left in jeopardy, due to the issue of legislative franchise renewal and the denial of the franchise, which led to the sports division's dissolution following their retrenchment on August 31, 2020.
 As of October 21, 2020, the league chose Cignal TV/One Sports as a new partner to air the UAAP games next season.